-The Derivative of x to the x to the x
+The derivative of x to the x to the x

 To find the derivative of xxxx^{x^x}, use logarithmic differentiation.
 In order to apply this technique, let the expression being differentiated equal yy: